This is an extract from my book Burma 44:

 Yet while the cost of food was certainly a factor, the biggest problem now facing the authorities was how to get food to Bengal and urgently.
 The state had already been an importer of food for over a decade and most of it had come from Burma, now closed to India.
 The loss of Burma had been disastrous for Bengal’s fragile economy and the subsequent cyclone had made it catastrophic.
 Where else could it be sourced?
 North America and South America were the obvious places, but the amount needed was enormous and would have required a major diversion of shipping at a time when the demands on such seaborne transport had never been greater.

-It was, however, too little too late to bring a swift end to the humanitarian disaster rising horrifically throughout the region.
+It was, however, too little too late to bring a swift end to the humanitarian disaster rising horrifically throughout the region – which also goes some further way to vindicate Churchill.
 Relief kitchens hastily set up in Calcutta and elsewhere were simply not enough.
 With malnutrition came disease; those not dying of starvation were just as likely to succumb to typhus, malaria or cholera, and there were not enough hospitals or medical care to cope.